 Q): What should I bring to this festival?

-Q): What amenites do the festival grounds have?
+Q): What amenities do the festival grounds have?

-A:) Our Haven Nature Sanctuary has hot showers, limited electricity, a sheltered stage, a shelter barn for weather emergencies, fresh drinking water, a skinning dipping creek, port-o-lets, ice, firewood, firepits, hiking trails, and over 175 acres of beautiful deciduous forests and reclaimed fields.
+A:) Camp Midian has hot showers, limited electricity, a sheltered stage, fresh drinking water, port-o-lets, ice, firewood, fire pits, hiking trails, and over 25 acres of beautiful deciduous forests and reclaimed limestone quarry.

 Q:) What should I not bring to the festival?

-A:)Our Haven Nature Sanctuary is a privately-run clothing-optional festival ground that obeys all local ordnances and laws.
+A:)Camp Midian is a festival ground that obeys all local ordnances and laws.
 Firearms, illegal drugs, or alcoholic beverages not intended for personal consumption are not permitted.
 Pets, other than service animals, are not permitted.
-Our Haven Nature Sanctuary is open to all races, genders, sexual orientations, and positive spiritual paths.
+Camp Midian is open to all races, genders, sexual orientations, and positive spiritual paths.
 Please do not bring firewood with you to the festival.
 The Indiana Department of Natural Resources is working with campsites throughout Indiana to control the spread of the Emerald Ash Borer.
 Firewood will be available to purchase on site for use.

 Q): What other festival rules are there?

 No minors (people under the age of 18) will be admitted to the festival.